-The default C++ library in ARM Compiler 6 contains trivial implementations of the following one-time construction API functions, which are not thread-safe:
+The default C++ library in Arm Compiler 6 contains trivial implementations of the following one-time construction API functions, which are not thread-safe:

-- [ALPHA] This does not apply to the [ALPHA]-supported multi-threaded C++ libraries.
-Contact the ARM Support team for more information. - For thread-safe static initialization of local variables in C++, you must provide your own thread-safe implementation of these functions.
+- This does not apply to the [ALPHA]-supported multithreaded C++ libraries.
+Contact the Arm Support team for more information. - For thread-safe static initialization of local variables in C++, you must provide your own thread-safe implementation of these functions.

-These API functions are described in more detail in the Run-time ABI for the ARM Architecture.
-On ARMv6-M, you must also provide thread-safe atomic helper functions.
+These API functions are described in more detail in the Run-time ABI for the Arm® Architecture.
+On the Armv6-M architecture, you must also provide thread-safe atomic helper functions.

-Support for ARMv6-M atomic helper functions
+Support for Arm®v6-M atomic helper functions

-The ARM Compiler 6 ARMv6-M libraries contain trivial implementations of the following atomic helper functions, which are not thread-safe:
+The Arm Compiler 6 Armv6-M libraries contain trivial implementations of the following atomic helper functions, which are not thread-safe:

-For atomic access on ARMv6-M, you must provide your own thread-safe implementation of the atomic helper functions.
+For atomic access on the Armv6-M architecture, you must provide your own thread-safe implementation of the atomic helper functions.

-The LLVM Compiler Infrastructure.
-The LLVM libc++ library.
+The LLVM Compiler Infrastructure The LLVM libc++ library

-1.25 C library functions and extensions
+1.26 C library functions and extensions

-The ARM C library is fully compliant with the ISO C99 library standard and provides a number of GNU, POSIX, BSD-derived, and ARM Compiler-specific extensions.
+The Arm C library is fully compliant with the ISO C99 library standard and provides a number of GNU, POSIX, BSD-derived, and Arm Compiler-specific extensions.